 One of these jobs was working at a therapeutic horseback riding facility with troubled kids.
 We gave riding lessons and did art projects.
 I actually got paid to do that and had really good benefits, because it was through Arizona State University.

 I was also an airbrush photo retoucher for several years.
-I did jobs such as fixing cracks in old photos to make them making a living as an artist by Painter Jodi Maaslook like brand new old photos.
+I did jobs such as fixing cracks in old photos to make them look like brand new old photos.
 I added missing family members to the family portraits, removed zits from high school kids’ class photos, and worked on medical photos and x-rays.
 The strangest thing I ever had to work on was an x-ray of a mascara brush lodged in someone’s throat.
 They mostly do this all digitally now, but it’s still a good career option.

 Finding a lucrative art job-making a living as an artist.